PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 ### Advanced Mathematical Topics

 As a computer science student, I often hear arguments about the uselessness of mathematics.
 While I neither agree nor have the authority to oppose such views, if everything is forcibly categorized as useful or useless, it indeed becomes quite dull.
-Therefore, the following advanced mathematics courses, aimed at upperclassmen and even graduate students, are available for those interested.
+Therefore, the following advanced mathematics courses, aimed at senior and even graduate students, are available for those interested.

 #### Convex Optimization